 Figure 3.2 gives an overview of the acoustical model.
-The drive-through kiosk is located on the south side of the Starbucks building.
-Five receiver field points have been selected to verify sound pressure levels at nearby homes.
-These are at:
+The drive-through kiosk is located on the west side of the Starbucks (SBUX) building.
+Four receiver field points outside the shopping center and two points at adjacent businesses have been selected to verify sound pressure levels at nearby land uses.
+These are,